cbeck88/spirit-po/README.md

 # spirit-po

-**spirit-po** is a header-only C++11 library that you can use for localization within the GNU gettext system, instead of using libintl.
+**spirit-po** is a header-only C++11 library that you can use for localization within the GNU gettext system, instead of using `libintl`.

 **spirit-po** has the advantage that it does not use mo files, so your program can use the simple, portable po files produced directly by